Delete character: History

-This code was originally used to mark deleted characters on punched tape, since any character could be changed to all ones by punching holes everywhere.
+This code was originally used to mark deleted characters on punched tape, since any character could be changed to all 1s by punching holes everywhere.
 If a character was punched erroneously, punching out all seven bits caused this position to be ignored or deleted.
 In hexadecimal, this is 7F to rub out 7 bits (FF to rubout 8 bits was used for 8-bit codes).
 This character could also be used as padding to slow down printing after newlines, though the all-zero NUL was more often used.